michaelcourcy/enterprise-blueprints/dh2i/readme.md

 ```

-In order to add the AdventureWorks2022 database in availabilty group you need to take a backup first so that the database switch if full recovery mode.
+In order to add the AdventureWorks2022 database in the availabilty group you need to swithc first in full recovery mode and take a backup.

 ```
 ALTER DATABASE AdventureWorks2022 SET RECOVERY FULL;